sarah-im12/SK4.1-FinalProject-CPSC292/README.md

 ## How to Reproduce the Report
 1. **Clone Repository**
--Clone the repository
+-Clone the repository using git clone
 2. **Environment set up**
 -R studio is required to run the project.
--Open 'SK4.1Project.Rproj file' (make sure working directory is set to the main project folder)
+-Open 'SK4.1Project.Rproj file' (make sure working directory is set to the main project folder) to establish the project environment
 3. **Project set up**
 -Install necessary packages of "dplyr", "tidyr", "ggplot2", "janitor".
 4. **Double check data files**